-24 NEW Exploration Games of 2022 - Gameranx
+19 BEST Exploration Games of 2022 - Gameranx

 One of the more iconic exclusive titles to come out for the PlayStation 4 was Horizon Zero Dawn.
 From developers, Guerrilla Games came a new open-world action RPG that puts players into the future long after humanity has fallen.
 Players step into the role of Aloy, a young woman who was banished from her tribe as a baby.
 Throughout the game, players go on an epic journey to discover her past while dealing with hostile tribes and large mechanical beasts that have now taken control of the open lands.

-Fortunately, we’re not done with this game IP quite yet as we’re going to receive a sequel for both the PlayStation 4 and PlayStation 5 platforms.
+Fortunately, we’re not done with this game IP quite yet as we have a sequel for both PlayStation 4 and PlayStation 5 platforms.
 Horizon Forbidden West will follow Aloy on another grand journey.
 Now the world is under threat when a new plague has spread across the world, killing off all living life.
 In an attempt to save the world, Aloy must travel to the west coast in hopes of finding the source of the plague.
 With Aloy charting to new territories, players will find a bigger expansive game world to explore.
 Players can also expect to see more mechanical beasts along with new hostile tribes that have claimed territories along the way.

 - Developer: FromSoftware